Defence Software Development

 What we build

 Equipment register covering every asset across the fleet with serial number, acquisition date, current location, operational status, and maintenance history.
-Maintenance schedule management with the scheduled service intervals, modification states, and inspection requirements maintained against each asset.
+Maintenance schedule management with scheduled service intervals, modification states, and inspection requirements maintained against each asset.
 Technical data management linking maintenance procedures, modification instructions, and engineering drawings to the relevant equipment type.
 Serviceability reporting showing the operational readiness of the fleet by equipment category and location.
 Asset disposal workflow managing the decommissioning, demilitarisation, and disposal documentation required at end of life.
-The equipment management system that gives operations and logistics staff accurate readiness data without searching through paper records maintained at multiple sites.
+Operations and logistics staff get accurate readiness data without searching through paper records maintained at multiple sites.

 Personnel records covering rank, posting history, security clearance status, and the qualifications held by each individual.
 Qualification framework management defining the required qualifications for each role and the training pathway to achieve and maintain them.
 Currency tracking showing which qualifications are current, which are approaching expiry, and which have lapsed for each individual and for the organisation as a whole.
 Medical and fitness standard tracking for roles with physical or medical requirements.
 Succession planning data showing the qualification coverage across the organisation and identifying single points of failure where critical qualifications are held by too few people.
-The personnel management system that gives commanding officers and HR managers an accurate picture of who is qualified to do what.
+Commanding officers and HR managers get an accurate picture of who is qualified to do what.

 Compliance obligation register covering the contractual, regulatory, and policy requirements applicable to the programme, with ownership, due date, and evidence requirements for each obligation.
-Audit preparation workflow assembling the evidence package for programme audits -- maintenance records, training records, quality records, and process documentation -- in the structured format required by the audit standard.
-Finding management covering audit findings with the corrective action assigned, the target completion date, and the verification that the corrective action has closed the finding.
+Audit preparation workflow assembling the evidence package for programme audits in the structured format required by the audit standard: maintenance records, training records, quality records, and process documentation.
+Finding management covering audit findings with the corrective action assigned, the target completion date, and verification that the corrective action has closed the finding.
 Risk management documentation covering programme risks, mitigation measures, and residual risk at the level of detail required by the contract's risk management plan.

-Role-based access control with clearance level management ensuring personnel can only access data at or below their security clearance.
+Role-based access control with clearance level management so personnel can only access data at or below their security clearance.
 Data classification labelling and handling rules enforced at the application level so classified data is handled appropriately without depending on individual user judgement.
-Audit trail recording every data access, modification, and export event with user identity, timestamp, and the data accessed -- the complete access log required for a security incident investigation.
-Data residency management ensuring data is stored in the approved locations for its classification level.
+Audit trail recording every data access, modification, and export event with user identity, timestamp, and the data accessed.
+This is the complete access log required for a security incident investigation.
+Data residency management so data is stored in the approved locations for its classification level.
 Secure API design for integrations with other systems, with authenticated and encrypted data exchange.

 How we work with defence clients